tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/SDK 下载/功能说明_intl_en.md

-Mobile Live Video Broadcasting (MLVB) currently provides an easy-to-use **basic edition SDK**.
+Mobile Live Video Broadcasting (MLVB) currently provides an easy-to-use SDK **LiteAV_Smart**.
 With a basic edition license, you can use live streaming features including stream publishing/playback and beauty filters such as skin smoothing and brightening.
 We also plan to launch an **enterprise edition SDK** in the near future, which includes advanced features for an enhanced live streaming experience.

 ### SDK and license

-You can apply for a free trial license or purchase a license to use the MLVB basic edition SDK.
+You can apply for a free trial license or purchase a license to use LiteAV_Smart.

 ### Features